Learn how to build a rabbit hutch step by step to house your rabbits safely for an outside easy DIY rabbit cage on a budget.

 Step 6: Center or Divider Frame

-Cut the following pieces of 1 x 2 and nail as shown in Figure 6 (Click on the image gallery link for illustrations).
+Cut the following pieces of 1×2 and nail as shown in Figure 6.

-At this point—when doors, roof frame, divider, ends, back and floor sections have been completed—additional pieces of 1 x 2 should be cut as follows: Three pieces 1 inches x 2 inches x 29 1/2 inches.
+At this point–when doors, roof frame, divider, ends, back and floor sections have been completed–additional pieces of 1×2 should be cut as follows: 3 pieces 1-by-2-by-29-1/2 inches.

 Complete assembly by following this sequence:

-(a) Position end sections on floor frame and toe-nail each section at each end with one four-penny nail.
+(a) Position end sections on floor frame and toe-nail each section at each end with 1 four-penny nail.